rbmanez/Prosper-IT-Consulting-Internship/README.md

 ## Conclusion

-I aquired an abundance of practical knowledge from the Live Projects, and I am grateful for my experience.
+I aquired an abundance of practical knowledge from the Live Projects through my personal experiences and break throughs and by learning from others' successes and setbacks.
 I gained the confidence to arrive in the middle of large pre-existing projects and collaborate with a team to accomplish our objectives.
 I grew a deeper understanding for the development and team process and the significance of effective communication.